Top 8 Collaboration Tools for a Startup to Boost Productivity

 ProductHunt is an excellent product listing tool for marketing your tech products.
 But it’s much more than a yellow page for products; with the discussion section, users can review your product and upvote it.

-This way, you can get a community of people talking about your products and sharing them with others.
-It’s also a great place to post your job openings and create events to discover a great talent for collaboration.
+This way, you can build a community of people who talk about your products and share them with others.
+It’s also a great place to post your job openings and create events to discover great talent for collaboration.